httpwg/http-extensions/draft-ietf-httpbis-replay.md

 instances of the server need to agree and either reject the request or delay processing.

+A server MUST NOT act on early data before the handshake completes if it and any other server instance could make a different decision about how to handle the same data.

 ## Denial of Service

 Accepting early data exposes a server to potential denial of service through the